mozilla/pkipolicy/rootstore/policy.md

 * Each CRL referenced by the JSON Array of Partitioned CRLs MUST contain a critical Issuing Distribution Point extension as described in section 6.1.2; *and*
-* if the revocation of an intermediate certificate chaining up to a root in Mozilla’s root store is due to a security concern, as well as performing the actions defined in the CCADB Policy, a [security bug MUST be filed in Bugzilla][Sec-Bugs].
+* if the revocation of an intermediate certificate chaining up to a root in Mozilla’s root store is due to a security concern, as well as performing the actions defined in the CCADB Policy, a [Vulnerability Disclosure][Vulnerability-Disclosure] MUST be filed as [a secure bug in Bugzilla][Sec-Bugs].

 ### 4.2 Surveys ###